Book to Morse Code Translator

 Duration drives size

 TimingSpeed, Farnsworth spacing, word gaps, tail padding, and split settings affect runtime.
-Longer runtime usually means larger MP3, WAV, or ZIP downloads.
+Longer runtime usually means larger MP3 or ZIP downloads.

 Speed and spacing